Ujima, The National Center on Violence Against Women in the Black Community

 The HBCU TTech Project

-This project delivers training and technical assistance (TA) to historically Black colleges and universities (HBCUs) that are grantees or potential grantees of the Grants to Reduce Domestic Violence, Dating Violence, Sexual Assault, and Stalking on Campus (Campus Program).
-This project focuses on culturally specific and trauma informed strategies/approaches to address domestic violence, dating violence, sexual assault and stalking (collectively, gender-based violence or GBV) on campus.
+This project delivers training and technical assistance to Historically Black Colleges and Universities (HBCUs) that are grantees or potential grantees of the Grants to Reduce Domestic Violence, Dating Violence, Sexual Assault, and Stalking on Campus Program.
+This project focuses on culturally specific and trauma informed strategies/approaches to address domestic violence, dating violence, sexual assault and stalking on campus.

 Grant Programs Served: